FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Types-and-Operators.md

 :::

 :::tip
-Division and Reminder by `0` will output with an encrypted representation of the maximal value of the uint that is used (Ex. encrypted 255 for euint8)
+Division and Remainder by `0` will output with an encrypted representation of the maximal value of the uint that is used (Ex. encrypted 255 for euint8)
 :::